Skylake-dev/Notes/Machine Learning/Machine Learning.md

 The more a sample is similar to our observation, the more weight they will have in the final prediction.

-We can construct kernels directly and them prove that they are equivalent to a scalar product, for example
+We can construct kernels directly and them prove that they are equivalent to a scalar product, for example:

 ![example_kernel](assets/example_kernel.png)